cracine79/EVTDontS/README.md

 ## Backend algorithm to craft quizzes focusing on user weakness
 The backend relies upon historical performance to generate the quiz of reckoning.
-All three different quiz types make fetch to same backend route, with quiz type in params:
+All three different quiz types make fetch requests to the same backend route, with quiz type passed in params:

 ```
 @quiz_ns.route('/questions')